|9-90.020||National Security Matters—Prior Approval, Consultation, and Notification Requirements|

 - 50 U.S.C. § 782 et seq.
 (Communication of Classified Information by Government Officer or Employee)

-- 50 U.S.C. § 851 et seq.
+- 50 U.S.C. § 8S1et seq.
 (Registration of Person Who Has Knowledge Concerning Espionage Activities)

 - 50 U.S.C.
 App. § 5(b) (Trading With the Enemy Act)

-- Consultation Requirements.
-Consultation with the CES is required in all cases in which classified information plays a role in the prosecutive decision, and all cases that require the protections afforded by the Classified Information Procedures Act, 18 U.S.C. app. §§ 1-16, i.e., cases in which classified information may be disclosed during the pretrial, trial and appellate stages of the litigation.
+Consultation with CES is also required in all cases in which classified information plays a role in the prosecutive decision, and all cases that require the protections afforded by the Classified Information Procedures Act, 18 U.S.C. app.
+3, i.e., cases in which classified information may be disclosed during the pretrial, trial or appellate stage of the litigation.

 [cited in USAM 9-2.111; USAM 9-90.010; USAM 9-90.300; USAM 9-90.400; USAM 9-90.500; USAM 9-90.550; USAM 9-90.600; USAM 9-90.610; USAM 9-90.620; USAM 9-90.640; USAM 9-90.700; USAM 9-90.720; Criminal Resource Manual 2049]